DataDog/hiring-engineers/answers.md

 https://app.datadoghq.com/metric/explorer?live=true&page=0&is_auto=false&from_ts=1539676325551&to_ts=1539679925551&tile_size=m&exp_metric=my_metric&exp_scope=&exp_agg=avg&exp_row_type=metric

-Bonus Question Can you change the collection interval without modifying the Python check file you created?
+**Question:** Bonus Question Can you change the collection interval without modifying the Python check file you created?

 Yes !
 By using min_collection_interval in the config yaml file .